desec-io/desec-stack/docs/auth/account.rst

     recent password change.
 (Note that it is sometimes possible to revert the state so that an old code becomes valid again, such as when you change the email address twice, with the second change undoing the first one.
-This issue does not occur for password changes; those do permanently invalidate other codes.)
+This does not apply to password changes, which permanently invalidate other codes even when changed back.)

     This approach allows us to securely authenticate sensitive user operations without keeping a list of requested operations on the server.
 This is both an operational and a privacy advantage.
-For example, if the user expresses her intent to change the account email address, we do not store that new address on the server until the confirmation code is used (from which the new address is then extracted).
+For example, if the user expresses their intent to change the account email address, we do not store that new address on the server until the confirmation code is used (from which the new address is then extracted).

 Email verification
-    Operations that require verification of a new email address (such as when registering first), the server response does not depend on whether another user is already using that address.
+    For operations that require verification of a new email address (such as when signing up), the server response does not depend on whether another user is already using that address.
 This is to prevent clients from telling whether a certain email address is registered with deSEC or not.

-    Verification emails will only be sent out if the email address is not yet associated with an account.
+    Sign-up emails will only be sent out if the email address is not yet associated with an account.
 Otherwise, nothing will happen.

     Also, accounts are created on the server side when the registration